 PetroChina's oil, gas output tops 200m tons in 2010

-BEIJING - China National Petroleum Corporation (PetroChina), the nation's largest oil and gas producer, said on Thursday that its 2010 crude oil and gas output exceeded the equivalent of 200 million tonnes of oil.
+BEIJING -- China National Petroleum Corporation (PetroChina), the nation's largest oil and gas producer, said on Thursday that its 2010 crude oil and gas output exceeded the equivalent of 200 million tons of oil.

-Overseas oil production stood at 73.66 million tonnes, with gas reaching 10.5 billion cubic meters.
-The total was equal to 44.30 million tonnes of oil equivalent, up 14.4 percent year on year.
+Overseas oil production stood at 73.66 million tons, with gas reaching 10.5 billion cubic meters.
+The total was equal to 44.30 million tons of oil equivalent, up 14.4 percent year-on-year.

-PetroChina discovered an additional 3.65 billion tonnes of oil reserves over the past five years, and gas discoveries were estimates at 2.1 trillion cubic meters.
+PetroChina discovered an additional 3.65 billion tons of oil reserves over the past five years, and gas discoveries were estimates at 2.1 trillion cubic meters.

 Further, gas production maintained double-digit growth during the same period.

 In addition, oil pipelines were extended by 27,000 kilometers between 2006 and 2010.

 China and the world set to embrace the merciful, peaceful year of rabbit

 Historical records and Caucasian features of locals suggest link with Roman Empire.

 Coastal Yantai banks on little things that matter to grow